 - Work with a senior move manager– who can serve as a neutral third party who can be trusted by family members and defuse the strong feelings among siblings.

 - Bring in a mediator.
 Where there are conflicts among family members over particular items- often estate attorneys act as mediators- but you can also go to a trained mediator.
 Mediation can help the family members get at the root of the interests with the process- healing past wounds and ruptures rather than exacerbating them.

 In many cases- families use a combination of these methods to come up with a fair system of distribution.
 Sometimes- however- people’s schedules get in the way of everyone meeting in one place to make distributions or the process gets dragged out for other reasons.

 The University of Minnesota Extension School has developed useful materials to help families resolve issues around distribution of personal possessions called Who Will Get Grandma’s Yellow Pie Plate? which is available both online and in a workbook format.
 It is a great place to start both for parents planning the distribution of their estate and for executors figuring out what to do after the fact.

-For a Consumer Reports article on “How to spare your heirs a battle over your estate-” click here.
+For more information, see the Consumer Reports article on “How to spare your heirs a battle over your estate“.

 Talk to your elder law attorney about how to avoid family strife over the distribution of personal possessions.